lotov/lcode3d/docs/tour/plasma.rst

 but a 2D Triangular-Shaped Cloud (TSC2D).

-These clouds always (partially) cover an area the size of :math:`3x3` cells: the one where their center and eight neighouring ones.
+These clouds always (partially) cover an area the size of :math:`3x3` cells: the one where their center lies and eight neighouring ones.

 .. figure:: ../illustrations/tsc2d.png